Locally made

 Clause 3.5.4.6 of the newly updated Code stipulates that flashing must be provided to the top, sides and bottom (head, jambs and sill) of an opening.
 Additionally:

-Further, joins in the flashing must:
+Joins in the flashing must:

 As a builder, imagine you’ve just finished building 10 lightweight or weatherboard homes.
 The windows are plastered in and the occupants are ready to move into each property.

 Before moving in, one of the occupants contacts an independent building inspector to check the house.
-The inspector’s services likely cost a few thousand dollars, so they are keenly motivated to complete their due diligence and provide a thorough report.
+The inspector’s services likely cost a few thousand dollars, so they are motivated to complete their due diligence and provide a thorough report.

 As a result of the non-compliance, the certificate of occupancy is delayed until all windows are flashed.